ppy/osu-wiki/news/2025/2025-08-15-project-loved-august-2025.md

 ![](/wiki/shared/news/banners/project-loved-2.jpg)

 As the heat is raging on in most parts of the world still, we're here to provide you with a refill of Project Loved picks to stay cool to this summer!
-If you new to the community and need an intro, Project Loved hosts community polls every month, with [captains of each respective game mode](https://loved.sh/contributors) choosing maps, and the community choosing whether those maps get promoted to the Loved category!
+If you're new to the community and need an intro, Project Loved hosts community polls every month, with [captains of each respective game mode](https://loved.sh/contributors) choosing maps, and the community choosing whether those maps get promoted to the Loved category!

 Click on the beatmap banners below to vote for individual picks, or browse all the picks directly on the [Project Loved forum](https://osu.ppy.sh/community/forums/120).
 The voting will be open for 10 days, so be sure to participate on time!
 As always, more details can be found on [the wiki](/wiki/Community/Project_Loved) and the [Project Loved website](https://loved.sh/).